(194) Reviews, Doctors, letters re Justin Horton and GMs´ wives, 1941 and Zweig´s The Royal Game

 I do not recommend that you read this book.
 I do... recommend that Plaskett reads writers like Stephen Jay Gould and John Sladek, who may be able to put straight some of his misconceptions.

-An issue of Kingpin towards the end of 2001 would contain some more enthusiastic comments from readers of my book.
+Another issue of Kingpin, towards the end of 2001, would contain some more enthusiastic comments from readers of my book.

 In October 2001 I received an e mail enclosing a chess questionnaire from J. Horton to some GMs.

-Now that I had his address, I pointed out that I had read all of Gould’s books.
+I responded that I had read all of Gould’s books.
 Over a week later I had received no reply so I e mailed again.

 It produced an acknowledgement and a promise that a fuller response would be forthcoming.